-The program is organized in accordance with the California content standards in Physical Education at each grade level, following these overarching standards:
+The program will be organized in accordance with the Physical Education Model Content Standards at each grade level which follow these overarching standards:

-- Standard 1: Students demonstrate the motor skills and movement patterns needed to perform a variety of physical activities. - Standard 2: Students demonstrate knowledge of movement concepts, principles, and strategies that apply to the learning and performance of physical activities. - Standard 3: Students assess and maintain a level of physical fitness to improve health and performance. - Standard 4: Students demonstrate knowledge of physical fitness concepts, principles, and strategies to improve health and performance. - Standard 5: Students demonstrate and utilize knowledge of psychological and sociological concepts, principles, and strategies that apply to the learning and performance of physical activity.
+• Standard 1: Students demonstrate the motor skills and movement patterns needed to perform a variety of physical activities.

+- Standard 2: Students demonstrate knowledge of movement concepts, principles, and strategies that apply to the learning and performance of physical activities. - Standard 3: Students assess and maintain a level of physical fitness to improve health and performance. - Standard 4: Students demonstrate knowledge of physical fitness concepts, principles, and strategies to improve health and performance. - Standard 5: Students demonstrate and utilize knowledge of psychological and sociological concepts, principles, and strategies that apply to the learning and performance of physical activity.